 Taste of SXU

-Explore foods from across the country at SXU’s version of the Taste of Chicago, coordinated by the Student Activities Board.
+Explore foods from across the country at SXU’s version of the Taste of Chicago, coordinated by Saint Xavier Council (SXC).
 The Taste of SXU takes place during the spring semester.

-The All-Campus Excellence Awards Ceremony formally recognizes students’ achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
-The ACE Awards occur annually near the end of the Spring semester.
+The Scarlet & Gray Awards Ceremony formally recognizes students’ achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
+The Scarlet & Gray Awards occur annually during the last week of the spring semester.

 Dance the night away at a downtown hotel after enjoying a delicious meal.
-Coordinated by the Student Activities Board.
+Coordinated by Saint Xavier Council (SXC).
 Spring Formal takes place annually on a Friday in April.

 In conjunction with each graduation ceremony, the University hosts graduates and their families for a special Eucharistic Liturgy that honors their collegiate years and invokes God's blessing on them as they leave SXU.